dhanushsss/BDIPlus_Assignmen/README.md

 - /api/v1/customers/update/{customerId}	PUT	Update an existing customer by ID
 - /api/v1/customers/delete/{customerId}	DELETE	Delete a customer by ID

+# Testing the APIs
+- I used a tool Postman to test the API endpoints.
+- Send requests to the API endpoints using the imported collection.

+# Sample

 ## Add a New Customer
 ### Endpoint: http://localhost:8080/api/v1/customers/add
 ### Method: POST

 ``` json
 {